ankitnewjobs/Azure-DevOps-Practice-Example/README.md

 In this repository,  You will get an Idea about Different Practical Implementation of Azure Services

-- Example: 01 - **Working with GitHub Advanced Security for Azure DevOps**
+- Example: 01 - **Working with GitHub Advanced Security for Azure DevOps.**

 # Contributing